Unzee/Food-Delivery-Chatbot/README.md

 # Food-Delivery-Chatbot

+About files-
-main.py, generic_helper.py, db_helper.py: Contains Python FastAPI backend code
+1.main.py, generic_helper.py, db_helper.py: Contains Python FastAPI backend code
-db.sql: Contains the database.
-This is imported into MySQL db by using MySQL workbench tool index.html, style.css: website code
+2.db.sql: Contains the database.
+This is imported into MySQL db by using MySQL workbench tool 3.index.html, style.css: website code

-Installing these modules are necessary- pip install mysql-connector pip install "fastapi[all]"
+Installing these modules are necessary-
+1.pip install mysql-connector
+2.pip install "fastapi[all]"

 To start fastapi backend server-
 1. Go to backend directory in command prompt